dhiruLeo/kubernetes-related/README.md

 `32.
 How do you change the priority of a running process ?. `   https://www.thegeekstuff.com/2013/08/nice-renice-command-examples/

+    `In this example, test.pl is launched with a nice value of 10.  $ nice -10 perl test.pl `

 `33.
 Different taint effects ?.`  https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/

 `34.
 Suppose I have three nodes, one of the, I have labelled as LARGE and I want my data processing pod to go on the node which is labelled as LARGE what should be done ?. `